 Other women have been known to be ‘trafficked’ by Epstein, but when asked if Prince Andrew was a ‘client’ they invoke the Fifth Amendment and refuse to answer.

 It’s an old trick.
-Welcome into your society somebody who might be very useful to your empire or immediate objectives, or who comes to you unsolicited to gain financial investment in some project, or seeking help to pay a debt.
-Give him the impression you are friends for life, a confidante, and to reinforce the pals act loan him a leggy hooker for the night, take a few photographs or a video – the houses of rich, powerful men have CCTV cameras everywhere – and keep the evidence in the wall safe for discreet use when needed, and pretend they are on an equal level, pals … until the excreta hits the fan.
+Welcome into your society somebody who might be very useful to your empire, or who comes to you unsolicited to gain financial investment in some project, or seeking help to pay a debt.
+Give him the impression you are friends for life, a confidante.
+To reinforce the pals act loan him a leggy hooker for the night, take a few photographs, a video – keep the evidence in the wall safe for later use.

 Another powerful man named in the ring of child sex is the US lawyer, Alan Dershowitz.
-He proclaims he will not rest until he shows the claims to be false, and he ‘advised the Duke of York to do everything in his power to clear his name.’
-Dershowitz drops a thudding hint it’s every man for himself.
-Who said a raven will not peck out the eye of another raven?
-Dershowitz is the main subject of this essay, but more of him later.
+He proclaims he will not rest until he shows the claims to be false, and he ‘advised the Duke of York to do everything in his power to clear his name too.’
+Who said, a raven will not peck out the eye of another raven?

 The Good, the Bad, and the Plug Ugly